-Action Result Status Continually review services to ensure those provide ed by Council meet community needs Measure the uptake and effectiveness of the 'wrap The Early Years Management bestchance program has commenced.
+Action Result Status Continually review services to ensure those provide led by Council meet community needs.
+Measure the uptake and effectiveness of the 'wrap around model' of support for working parents using the Arena Child and Family Centre.
+The Early Years Management bestchance program has commenced.
 Early Childhood Management Services has surveyed families.
-Completed Measurement of the wrap-around model will progress in the next financial year. and condition are maintained throughout the life of the building.
+Measurement of the wrap-around model will Completed Continue to identify and implement an Annual Renewal Program for all existing Council buildings, that ensures set and required building standards and condition are maintained throughout the life of the building.
 The Annual Renewal Plan was identified and prioritised, and quotes were sought.
 A draft mobilisation plan was completed with a new contractor starting in March 2018.
-The new Facilities Maintenance and Management contractor was appointed and a transition plan Completed implemented.
+The new Facilities Maintenance and Management contractor was appointed and a transition plan implemented.
 Asset Management data was collated to assist managing the Renewal and Routine Maintenance programs.
 This was handed over to the Facility Maintenance and Management contractor for ongoing service compliance and service level requirements.
 The contractor is ensuring contract requirements are adhered to.
 The Minor Capital Works Program priorities have been completed as per the financial year schedule.
-Commence the construction of the Integrated Children's Centre at Comely Banks.
+Completed Commence the construction of the Integrated Children's Centre at Comely Banks.
 Construction commenced.
 Defects were addressed in January 2018 and the Integrated Children's Centre was completed to expectations in readiness for occupation in early February 2018.
-Completed model to ensure appropriate coordination of organisations are being attracted into the shire.
+Completed Review the Services for Success attraction model to ensure appropriate coordination of organisations are being attracted into the shire.
 There will be a number of stages in the review of Council's service attraction model, which will include service analysis, needs assessment, process establishment, facilities register and facilities booking procedures.
 The refreshed model will reflect the identified social and health priorities and principles of the Liveability Plan 2017-2029.
 The first stage of the review of Council's service attraction model has been completed.
 Work continues on the review of service gaps and attraction in Cardinia Shire.
 Recent service reviews across the shire have identified a number of priority areas for Council to focus on in the coming months.
 It is anticipated that a Community Summit for service agencies will be held later in 2018 to identify service gaps as recognised by local service providers.
 This information will provide strategic rationale to advocate for future funding needs and ensure appropriate organisations are being attracted into the shire.
-Completed The draft strategy went out for comments prior to adoption by Council.
+Completed Review Child and Family Plan and Youth Strategy in-line with the review of Municipal Public Health and Wellbeing Plan and ensure that a range of community service providers, community members, children and young people are able to shape the priority setting and that up-to-date research helps inform the local planning.
+The draft strategy went out for comments prior to adoption by Council.
 The strategy was adopted by Council in August 2017.
 Completed